 She looked over his shoulder, slightly dizzy from the passion that passed through her lips.
 “The sun is rising.”
 He placed her so that she was in front, kissing her neck.
 Together, their arms embraced her stomach, and they silently watched the sunrise together.

 Neither one heard the vibrating mobile phone on the bedside table.
-The name on the caller ID read Newton Geiszler, a name they had not heard from in a very long time.
+Instead, the name on the caller ID read Newton Geiszler, a name they had not heard from in a very long time.